Tax and Property Questions and Answers

 A disposal after emigration from the UK but before the following 5th April may be subject to CGT.

-Generally therefore, (and we stress the word generally) if you are non-resident for a minimum of 5 years and the disposal is not of a residence after 5th April 2015, then you should not have to pay Capital Gains tax.
+Generally therefore, (and we stress the word generally) if you are non-resident for a minimum of 5 years and the disposal is not of UK residential property, then you should not have to pay Capital Gains tax.

 Can I offset my rental losses against other income?